Dominic-Blackston/BC_AEROSOLS_2025/NASA Data Processing/README.md

 Column Filtering & Renaming
 Bin Consolidation (Binning)

 Each step produces an output file that is used as the input for the next step.
+You can try it out yourself with the NAAMES(2015) Data.
 The following sections explain each script and the overall workflow.

 ---